Edge of Darkness ***1/2

 A pretty cool film noir of sorts where an angry father seeks both answers and revenge for his daughter’s brutal murder on his doorstep.

-Another clever idea that Martin Campbell has working for him with this picture is to have the character played by Ray Winstone as a sort of secret cleanup guy for the government.
-Winstone is on Gibson’s side, but really he’s on America’s side, wanting to rid this country of the bad guys who think they can do as they please.
+Another clever idea that Martin Campbell has working for him with this picture is to have the character Jedburgh, played by Ray Winstone, as a sort of secret cleanup guy for the government.
+Jedburgh is on Craven’s side, but really he’s on America’s side, wanting to rid this country of the bad guys who think they can do as they please.
 Unfortunately, some of these people are the very same people he works for.

-Winstone is trying to put all the pieces together at the same time that Gibson is, and so in a sense we get different clues from following them separately.
-And Winstone likes Gibson.
-He meets with him twice and supplies Gibson with more information than he had.
-He likes Gibson because he’s honest, and that’s not something Winstone comes across very often in his profession.
+Jedburgh is trying to put all the pieces together at the same time that Craven is, and so in a sense we get different clues from following them separately.
+And Jedburgh likes Craven.
+He meets with him twice and supplies Craven with more information than he had.
+He likes Craven because he’s honest, and that’s not something Jedburgh comes across very often in his profession.

-It’s a hell of a mystery and, bringing Gibson all the way up against the top people responsible.
+It’s a hell of a mystery and, Craven climbs the ladder all the way up from the small fries to the behind the scenes players who are really responsible.
 Mel Gibson may not be a nice guy in real life, but he is a good actor and this movie certainly shows it.
-Martin Campbell made the original version of this film for the BBC back in the 80s and it was critically acclaimed and talked about for years afterward.
+Martin Campbell made the original version of this film starring Joe Don Baker, for the BBC back in the 80s and it was critically acclaimed and talked about for years afterward.
 Now he has taken up the reins again to helm the American version and again he has found success.
 This is one smart director.
 There have been so many vengeance thrillers and so many of them get it wrong.
-There are just so many land mines to avoid that more often than not a movie lands in one of them or more than one of them.
+This kind of movie sets itself up for tons of land mines and traps it can fall into, and Edge of Darkness manages to avoid them all.
 Taken was one of the few others that got it right.
 That’s the best action version of a vengeance thriller.
 Edge of Darkness, on the other hand, is the best mystery version of a vengeance thriller.
+Both movies are pretty great.